snitkdan/BlackJack/README.md

 # BlackJack
+Welcome to BlackJack!
+This is me trying to practice core data structures in a fun way.
+Hopefully, if you come across this, you'll find the result fun/entertaining.

 ## Pre-requisite
-Ensure that 3.7.0 or higher is installed
+Ensure that Python 3.7.0 or higher is installed
 * Can be verified by running ```python3.7 --version```.
 * If using anaconda, can ensure this dependency by running ```conda install python=3.7.0```.